timbru/draft-sidrops-publication-server-bcp/draft-timbru-sidrops-publication-server-bcp-00.md

 symlink when it `chdir`s into the module directory when a client connects, any connected RPs will be able to read a consistent state.

-The repository can remove old directories when no more RPs are reading the data fetching at a reasonable rate.
-It's hard to determine this in practice.
+At some point in time Repository Operators need to remove old spool directories to conserve disk space.
+However, removal of a spool directory from which one or more (slow) RPs still are reading data, can result in a misfetch for those RPs.

-Empirical data suggests that Rsync Repositories MAY assume that it is safe to do so after two hours.
-Repository operators are RECOMMENDED to monitor for "file has vanished" lines in the rsyncd log file to detect how many clients are affected by deletion previous spool directories.
+Empirical data suggests to store previous spool directories for a RECOMMENDED minimum of two hours.

+Repository operators are RECOMMENDED to monitor for "file has vanished" lines in the rsyncd log file to detect if and how many clients are affected by untimely removal of previous spool directories.

 ## Deterministic Timestamps